mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ### Power Supply Layout/Routing
 - How do you route decoupling and bulk capacitors?
+- What can you do at the board-level to reduce heating of a power supply?
+- Heat sinks

+### Inductive Loads Layout/Routing

 ## Vias
 - What is a via?
 Why are they needed?